-Interim Report of the Charter Revision Commission March 2006
+Interim Report Final Report of the Charter Revision Commission July March 14, 2006

-The Charter Revision Commission, appointed by the Mayor with approval of the Town Council began its work with its first meeting on April, 5, 2005.
-At that first meeting the Commission elected Ken Taylor as its Chairman, Liba Furhman as it's Vice-Chairman and Roger Szendy as secretary.
+The Charter Revision Commission, appointed by the Mayor with approval of the Town Council, began its work with held its first meeting on April, 5, 2005.
+At that first meeting t The Commission elected Ken Taylor as its Chairman, Liba Furhman as it's Vice-Chairman and Roger Szendy as secretary.
 The Town Council had the opportunity to limit the areas of the Charter or specific topical areas that the Commission would examine.
-They choose however to give the Commission a broad charge to review the entire charter.
+They choose however to give gave the Commission athe broad charge toof reviewing the entire charter.